 Getting Help for Meth Addiction

-First and foremost, if you think a loved one is abusing meth, you should research its drug and ask yourself, “what does meth look like?” and addiction to understand better what your loved one needs.
+First and foremost, if you think a loved one is abusing meth or other drugs, you should research its dangers and ask yourself, “What does meth look like?” and addiction to understand better what your loved one needs.
 Next, you must plan an intervention to provide your loved ones with options to battle their addiction in a safe and supportive environment.
 During this intervention, offer compassion and support instead of judgment.